 The Kirk Session of a parish consists of the minister of the parish and the elders of the congregation.
 It looks after the general wellbeing of the congregation and, particularly in centuries past, parochial discipline.

-Most Kirk Session records are held in the Scottish Record Office in Edinburgh and can be fascinating reading.
+Most Kirk Session records are held in the National Records of Scotland in Edinburgh and can be fascinating reading.

 You may also find it worthwhile searching in the GENUKI church database.

-A photograph showing the ministers of Clackmannanshire, and their names around 1890 - 1920 is available, thanks to Jan Dollar.General Register Office in Edinburgh.
+A photograph showing the ministers of Clackmannanshire, and their names around 1890 - 1920 is available, thanks to Jan Dollar.National Records of Scotland in Edinburgh.

 The homepages of Clackmannanshire Council may be useful in contacting local services.